polkadot-developers/substrate-developer-hub.github.io/docs/runtime/macros/construct_runtime.md

 The `Config` type is needed whenever your module defines an initial state in the genesis configuration.
 By default, all storage variables are left in an 'unassigned' state, but using the `config()` keyword while declaring the storage variable allows you to initialize that state.

-An example of that initialization can be found in the `substrate-node-template`, where Alice is set as the upgrade `Key` for `Sudo`.
-You can see from the `Storage` section that `Key` does have the `config()` parameter, and the value for it gets set in the `GenesisConfig` within [chain_spec.rs](https://github.com/paritytech/substrate-node-template/blob/master/src/chain_spec.rs):
+An example of that initialization can be found in the Substrate `node-template`, where Alice is set as the upgrade `Key` for `Sudo`.
+You can see from the `Storage` section that `Key` does have the `config()` parameter, and the value for it gets set in the `GenesisConfig` within [chain_spec.rs](https://github.com/paritytech/substrate/blob/master/node-template/src/chain_spec.rs):

 ```rust
 GenesisConfig {